nevoland/realue/README.md

 ⚙️ Simple value management for React components.

-> :warning: This project is under progress and not meant for production use.

 ### Features

-* Frees developers from value handling logic so that they can focus on the user experience
+* Frees developers from value handling logic so that they can focus on the user experience.
-* Enforces reusable components based on `{ value, onChange(value, name, event?), name? }` properties
+* Enforces reusable components based on `{ value, onChange(value, name, event?), name? }` properties.
-* Provides helpers for commonly used value types
+* Provides helpers for commonly used value types.

 ## Usage